 - Proxy grant is on (The query

-When the authenticator detects such a user, anonymous account mapping is enabled.
+When the authenticator detects such users, anonymous account mapping is enabled for the

 Anonymous mapping is only attempted if the client username is not found in the